-The aim of this epic Afghanistan expedition is to trek between the Big Pamir and the Little Pamir mountain ranges in the country’s Wakhan Corridor, via the remote Showr Pass.
-The Wakhan region is the narrow panhandle of land that stretches out from Afghanistan’s north-eastern corner.
-It’s bordered by Tajikistan to the north and Pakistan to the south, with China lying beyond the corridor’s mountainous easterly border.
+The aim of this epic Afghanistan expedition is to trek between the Big Pamir and the Little Pamir mountain ranges in the Afghanistan’s Wakhan Corridor, via the remote Showr Pass.
+The Wakhan region is the narrow panhandle of land that stretches out from Afghanistan’s north-eastern corner, bordered by Tajikistan to the north and Pakistan to the south, with China lying beyond the corridor’s mountainous easterly border.

 Though trekking in Afghanistan’s newest protected area, the Wakhan National Park, this expedition is no walk in the park.
 Arduous days, steep and rocky passes and altitudes approaching 5000m all collide to create a challenging trek in one of the most isolated yet culturally rewarding places on earth.